IntersectAustralia/hcsvlab-docs/WebApp.md

 **Sample Item List & Galaxy check**

 *Test 1.* From the Discover tab, do a search for "Test".
 Select "Add all to List" -> "Create New List" -> & enter Item list name: "Search Test all" & select "Create List".
 User should land on the Item list page with "Search Test all" highlighted & ~209 Items in list.
 Select a different Item List (any).
 Whilst timing the response, select the previous Item list "Search Test all".
-List should load in LESS THAN 2 SECONDS.
+List should load in LESS THAN 1 SECOND.

 *Test 2.* From there, click on "Item List Actions" and select "Use in Galaxy".
 Verify that the application opens a new tab to the Galaxy application production site at http://galaxy.alveo.edu.au/ with the previous Item Lists' url in the "Item List URL" field, your user's API Key auto filled in the "API Key" field, and "Test Search All (DD/MM/20YY HH:MM:SS am/pm)" in the "Supply a name..." field.
 Select "Execute".
 History Entries should show as green.

 *Test 3.* From the Discover tab, filter by Language (ISO 639-3 Code) = "Eng".
 Select "Add all to List" -> "Create New List" -> & enter Item list name: "English all" & select "Create List".
 User should land on the Item list page with "English all" highlighted & ~12910 Items in list.
 Select a different Item List (any).
 Whilst timing the response, select the previous Item list "Search Test all".
-List should load in LESS THAN 63 SECONDS (Note: If this time improves significantly, update this Benchmark!).
+List should load in LESS THAN 4 SECONDS (Benchmark from Production 22.1.2016).

-**EOPAS Connection** - (NOT IN PRODUCTION ALVEO AT 20.1.2016)
+**EOPAS Connection** - (NOTE: NOT IN PRODUCTION ALVEO AT 20.1.2016)

 This test is only possible if suitable data has been ingested.
 There are suitable Items in the qa_eopas collection.